-When I think of the benefits of learning a new language I usually think of the mental and academic rewards that come with learning something like Spanish, Mandarin, etc. Maybe If I ponder a bit I'll remember that there are probably some multilingual benefits in the workplace too.
+When I think of the benefits of learning a new language I usually think of the mental and academic rewards that come with learning something like Spanish or Japanese.
+Maybe If I ponder a bit I'll remember that there are probably some multilingual benefits in the workplace too.

 But the truth is learning another language changes us in profound ways and affects every area of our lives, from early childhood all the way up to late adulthood.